Bolexle/The.Pilot/README.md

 # The.Pilot
  The Pilot Game Mode Mod for Northstar client

- Download the folder "The.Pilot" and put it in your Northstar/mods/ folder.
+ Download the newest release from [releases](https://github.com/Bolexle/The.Pilot/releases) and unpack the zip file into your Northstar/mods/ folder.
  Required on client and server.